viperproject/gobra-book/src/02/quantified-permission.md

 As a requirement, the mapping between instances of the quantified variable and the receiver expression must be injective.
 In the example `addToSlice`, this injective mapping is from `i` to `&s[i]`.

-In the following example, the postcondition of `getPointers` does not specify that the returned pointers are all distinct.
+In the following example, the postcondition of `getPointers` does not specify that the returned pointers are distinct.
 Gobra cannot prove that the mapping is injective and reports an error.
 ``` go does_not_verify
 // @ ensures acc(ps[0],1/2) && acc(ps[1],1/2) && acc(ps[2],1/2)